In parting shot, Trump administration accuses China of 'genocide' against Uighurs | Law-Order

 The International Criminal Court can investigate crimes of genocide, war crimes and crimes against humanity, but China - like the United States - is not a court member, so the situation in Xinjiang would have to be referred by the U.N.
 Security Council, where China could veto such a move.
 An independent U.N. human rights panel said in 2018 that it had received credible reports that at least 1 million Uighurs and other Muslims had been detained in Xinjiang.
 Faith leaders and activists have said crimes against humanity, including genocide, are taking place.

-The State Department has declared that genocide occurred in at least five situations since the end of the Cold War - Bosnia in 1993, Rwanda in 1994, Iraq in 1995, Darfur, Sudan in 2004, and in areas under Islamic State control in Iraq in 2016 and 2017.
-U.S. officials said Pompeo viewed a lot of open-source reporting and evidence before making the declaration, but did not provide specific examples.
-Pompeo last year referred to a report by German researcher Adrian Zenz that China was using forced sterilization, forced abortion and coercive family planning against Muslims.
+The State Department has declared genocide occurred in at least five situations since the end of the Cold War - Bosnia in 1993, Rwanda in 1994, Iraq in 1995, Darfur, Sudan in 2004, and in areas under Islamic State control in Iraq in 2016 and 2017.
+U.S. officials said Pompeo viewed a lot of open-source reporting and evidence before making the declaration, but did not provide examples.
+Pompeo last year referred to a report by German researcher Adrian Zenz that China was using forced sterilization, forced abortion and coercive family planning.

+Pompeo's decision prompted criticism from opponents who described it as a purely political move, citing the Trump administration's reluctance to make the same determination for atrocities committed against Rohingya Muslims in Myanmar.
+Blinken on Tuesday committed to determine whether a genocide had occurred in Myanmar.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)